-Here’s a roundup of tweets that made us smile or laugh during this challenging year.
+Former OOM contributor Royivia Ferguson rounded up some of the tweets that made us smile and laugh during a challenging year.

 This year was really tough.
 In fact so tough, one of you tweeted this: